dfrc-korea/CATCH-OneDrive/README.md

 Investigative framework,
 **CATCH (Cloud Data Acquisition through Comprehensive and Hybrid Approaches)**, in order to explore, filter and collect all accessible metadata as well as contents from remote cloud servers by using both Open and Internal APIs.

-**CATCH Internal** is a tool that implements data collection through the Internal API in the CATCH framework.
-(Open API will be updated later.)
+**CATCH_OneDrive** is a tool that implements data collection through the Internal and Open APIs in the CATCH framework.

 #### CATCH Framework
 ![CATCH Framework](https://user-images.githubusercontent.com/40653523/178094378-4d2e5bd8-1f9f-4a88-b7ea-f8451c2c2def.png)